ajlinhard/byte-size-docs/Kafka/Kakfa-Technique-Offsets-and-Partitions.md

 ---
 # Kafka Consumer Group Info
+Consumer groups are one of the useful and powerful tools to understand when structuring and using your Kafka environment.
+To structure them effectively, you need to understand how Kafka consumers in the same group work together and distribute the workload:

+### Kafka Consumers working as a Group (aka group_id)
+When a Kafka consumer is initialized with a group ID that's shared by other consumers, partition assignment will happen automatically through Kafka's consumer group coordination mechanism.

+Here's how it works:

+**Automatic Partition Assignment Process:**
+1. When your new consumer joins the consumer group, it triggers a "rebalance"
+2. The group coordinator (one of the Kafka brokers) orchestrates this rebalance
+3. All consumers in the group temporarily stop consuming and give up their current partition assignments
+4. Partitions are then redistributed among all active consumers in the group according to the partition assignment strategy

+**Default Assignment Strategy:**
+Kafka uses the RangeAssignor by default, which tries to distribute partitions evenly across consumers.
+For example, if you have 6 partitions and 3 consumers, each consumer gets 2 partitions.

+**What Triggers Assignment:**
+- A new consumer joins the group
+- An existing consumer leaves (graceful shutdown or failure)
+- New partitions are added to subscribed topics
+- Consumer group membership changes

+**Important Notes:**
+- The consumer must call `subscribe()` on topics and then `poll()` to actually participate in the group and receive assignments
+- During rebalancing, there's a brief period where no messages are consumed by the group
+- You can configure different assignment strategies (RoundRobin, Sticky, etc.) if needed

+So yes, your consumer will automatically get partition assignments just by joining the consumer group - no manual intervention required.

 Here's how to retrieve the current consumer group IDs and their offsets in Python:

 ## Using kafka-python